coreeng/core-platform-docs/content/platform/platform-ingress.md

 ## Platform Ingress
-Platform Ingress is reponsible for creating the Ingress setup.
+Platform Ingress is responsible for creating the Ingress setup.

 ## Design